pkeroulas/st2110-toolkit/capture/dpdk/README.md

 ``

 * run without sudo (blocked by [smcroute](https://github.com/troglobit/smcroute/pull/112))
-* For 64-bit applications, it is recommended to use [1 GB hugepages](https://doc.dpdk.org/guides/linux_gsg/sys_reqs.html#linux-gsg-hugepages)
 * clang for bBPF compiling, maybe not necessary as we only join multicast we're interested in.
 * explore `testpmd` options for optimization:
 ```